 Aamir started walking when he was 10 months old.
 But around his first birthday, Aamir’s parents, Ashley and Lamar, worried something was wrong when he started to cry constantly and no longer wanted to walk.
-When tests revealed Aamir had acute lymphoblastic leukemia, his family turned to St. Jude Children’s Research Hospital, where he will undergo chemotherapy for two-and-a-half years.
+When tests revealed Aamir had acute lymphoblastic leukemia, a type of blood cancer, his family turned to St. Jude Children’s Research Hospital, where he is undergoing chemotherapy for two-and-a-half years.

 Treatments developed at St. Jude have helped push the overall childhood cancer survival rate from 20% to more than 80% since it opened more than 50 years ago.
 St. Jude is working to drive the overall survival rate for childhood cancer to 90% , and we won’t stop until no child dies from cancer.